Shaquil Barrett

-Shaquil Akeem Barrett (born November 17, 1992) is an American professional football linebacker.
+Shaquil Akeem Barrett (born November 17, 1992) is an American former professional football linebacker.
 He played college football for the Nebraska–Omaha Mavericks before transferring to the Colorado State Rams.
 Barrett was signed by the Denver Broncos as an undrafted free agent after the 2014 NFL draft.
 After five seasons with the Broncos, including winning Super Bowl 50, he signed with the Tampa Bay Buccaneers.
 Barrett's level of play increased, making the Pro Bowl and All-Pro teams in 2019 after leading the league in sacks, and in 2021 won Super Bowl LV, recording a sack in the game.
-He signed with the Miami Dolphins in 2024 before retiring from football shortly after.
+Barrett signed with the Miami Dolphins in 2024 before briefly retiring from football, later returning to the Buccaneers and confirming in 2025 that he was "100 percent done for good" with the NFL.

 College career

 Barrett started playing college football at Nebraska-Omaha in 2010.
 After the school eliminated its football program after the 2010 season, he transferred to Colorado State.
 Since Barrett was transferring from a school that cut its program, he was eligible to play immediately instead of having to sit out a year.
 Barrett played three seasons (2011–13) for Colorado State University.
 He started 35-of-38 games for CSU and totaled 246 tackles (116 solos), 18 sacks, 32.5 tackles for a loss, three interceptions, six passes defended, seven forced fumbles, four fumble recoveries, and three blocked kicks.
 Barrett was named Mountain West Conference Defensive Player of the Year as a senior in 2013 after ranking fifth in the nation with 12 sacks and 20.5 tackles for a loss.